idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 V: I am just warning you, that others may not be as polite and civilised as I am.

 I: Oh, brother, I don't have to worry about such accidents under your watchful eyes, do I?
 After all as Lord Harkon's primary adviser, no one would dare move against you...

+V: We Altmer know well how to behave in court.
+Not unlike some of our more feral... human siblings.
+Orthjolf for example.
+I do advise to be wary of him, brother.